Aamirk4560/Procurement-Data-Engineering-Analytics/powerbi/README.md

 # Power BI — Procurement Analytics

-This section documents the Power BI reporting layer of the PSCMD project.
+This section documents the Power BI reporting layer of the Procurement project.

 The Power BI layer consumes curated warehouse data and provides interactive procurement analytics for business users.